 The lower Wisconsin River flows west to the Mississippi River from the Baraboo Hills.
 Has it always done that?
-Not according to the data being collected by Prof. Eric Carson, geologist at the University of Wisconsin – Extension’s Wisconsin Geological and Natural History Survey.
+Not according to the data being collected by Prof. Eric Carson, a geomorphologist at the Wisconsin Geological and Natural History Survey.

-Dr. Carson has been mapping the geology of the Driftless Area of southwestern Wisconsin for the last five years.
+Dr. Carson has been mapping the geology of the Driftless Area of southwestern Wisconsin since 2010.
 There, he has found evidence that until about a million years ago the upper Mississippi River turned east at Prairie du Chien, flowed east across the Driftless Area, and continued to the northeast to past Door County and ultimately to the Atlantic Ocean.

 Carson has named this ancient river, the Wyalusing.
 He believes that a glacier that advanced from the northeast blocked the river and forced it to flow south, where the Mississippi now runs.
 When this happened, the eastward-flowing river abandoned its course and the westward-flowing Wisconsin River occupied the valley.